npmcdn-to-unpkg-bot/robyremzy.github.io/_posts/2016-08-08-leaflet-inside-a-post.md

 lat: 45.84924956447676
 lng: 6.705093383789062
 zoom: 13
+intro: Leaflet is pretty cool and easy to use.
+I manage a simple way to draw a map inside a Jekyll post.
+I want to keep it step by step and not too fancy but usefull.
 ---
 Leaflet is pretty cool and easy to use.
 I manage a simple way to draw a map inside a Jekyll post.
 I want to keep it step by step and not too fancy but usefull.